-“The life science industry embraced the digital revolution exceptionally late.
+The life science industry embraced the digital revolution exceptionally late.
 Meanwhile, it is evident that the patient journey will depend on access to data.
 Data provides insights into patient behavior and enables doctors to make evidence-based decisions.
 Data allows patients to understand themselves and their diseases better.

-“What is so special in digital therapeutics?
-One solution can be replicated millions of times and made available for everybody as an app.”
+What is so special about digital therapeutic solutions?
+One solution can be replicated millions of times and made available for everybody as an app.

 You go to the doctor, receive a prescription, buy medication, and… you are left alone until the doctor will see you again.
 In the meantime, nobody knows if the therapy is working or not.

-As many questions arise, patients start to search for the answers on the Internet.
+"As many questions arise, patients start to search for the answers on the Internet.
 And often, they find misleading information.
-That’s why, at Wellington Partners, we were looking for a platform that gives the patients the information they need to make informed decisions.
-But also a digital tool for healthcare providers to track the patient journey throughout the treatment period,” she points out.
+We at Wellington Partners were looking for a platform that would provide patients with the information they need to make informed decisions.
+But also a digital tool for healthcare providers to track the patient journey throughout the treatment period,” Regina points out.

-“Doctors should prescribe not only medicines but also apps that will guide the patient.
+Doctors should prescribe not only medicines but also apps that will guide the patient.
 Soon there will be no drug prescribed or intervention ordered without an app to follow up the results.
 I think it’s irresponsible to send patients home without Sidekick.
-The therapy is far more than medicine.”
+The therapy is far more than medicine.

 “If you don’t know who all your relevant stakeholders are, it won’t work.
 If you don’t have industry-experienced people on the board who believe in the mission you want to undertake, it won’t work.
 What counts is the ability to change the founders’ vision into life-changing innovation.